About Julianna Paradisi, RN, OCN

 The ER nurse shouts back at the doctor, “Trim the sail yourself!”

 ICU style.
 The joke is a generalization, of course.
 However, I was a pediatric intensive care nurse once upon a time, and I have to admit that the ICU nurse characterization resonates with my own experience.
 Like the nurse in the joke, I always have an opinion, and rarely mind sharing it.
 In the ICU, if another nurse, a physician, a pharmacist, or respiratory therapist didn’t agree, conversation ensued.
 My colleague, equally opinionated, would state her or his position.
-Data […]
+Data was consulted, […]

 Voice of Dissension: When Nurse Teamwork and Patient Safety Diverge